top of page

 Heidi Madsen has transformed JP Morgan & Chase Bank's approach to skill development, social learning, and inclusion through over 20 years of innovative leadership.
 The PRIDE Navigator Circles that she established have mobilized hundreds of senior leaders around the planet, setting a new standard for mentoring and community-building.
 She's also co-owner of the Super Art League, which uses visual and performance art to build leadership skills and confidence for people of all ages.

-Travis Tennessen initiated the Community Engagement Fellows (CEF) program in 2015, which creates bridges and collaborations between higher education and local, regional, and global community organizations.
+Travis Tennessen is a public geographer and social learning artist, and directs Western Washington University's Center for Community Learning.
+He initiated the Community Engagement Fellows (CEF) program in 2015, which creates bridges and collaborations between higher education and local, regional, and global community organizations.
 CEF serves as a social learning innovation hub, where tools like Talk Tiles and Design Clinics continue to be refined.

 We are excited to host the retreat in Anacortes, WA!
+A limited number of dorm-style rooms on site at Western Washington University's Shannon Point Marine Center are available for workshop participants, for an additional $200 total flat rate (up to four nights).
 For local accommodations, we recommend exploring hotel options on TripAdvisor.

 Traveling into Canada or the U.S.?
 Find the latest information and border crossing requirements for both Canadian and American travelers.